wamdam/backy2/docs/source/quickstart.rst

       ]
     }

-Specifying ``-m`` automatically turns down the verbosity level to only output errors.
+Specifying ``-m`` also automatically turns down the verbosity level to only output errors.
+Please see section :ref:`machine_output` for details.

 Deep Scrub and Scrub
 --------------------

-Deep scrubbing reads all the blocks of a particular *version* from the data backend (or some of them if you use the ``-p`` option) and compares the checksums of these blocks to the checksums recorded in the metadata backend.
+Deep scrubbing reads all the blocks of a particular *version* from the *data backend* (or some of them if you use the ``-p`` option) and compares the checksums of these blocks to the checksums recorded in the *metadata backend*.
 If you pass the source option (``-s``) the blocks will also be compared to the original source data.
 ::